mybluewebsite/Project-Milestone-2/README.md

 ### Future Features

 - As a design enhancement, controller buttons will be implemented on the console and games pages.
 These interactive elements will allow users to easily navigate to different areas of the site, thereby reinforcing the website's overall objective.
+- The user-submitted favourite games will be captured via the form element and stored in a backend database.
+This data will then dynamically update the website, showcasing the collective favourite games alongside the curated selections.

 ---